 Skip to content

-The tool is very similar to the Fibonacci Retracement, but also it is intended to determine the end of the third wave.
-Unlike Fibonacci Retracement, this tool is built not on the only one trendline, but two.
+The tool is very similar to the Fibonacci retracement, but it is also intended to determine the end of the third wave.
+Unlike Fibonacci retracement, this tool is not built only on one trendline but on two.

 The tool can be used to establish profit targets or estimate how far a price may travel after a pullback ends.
 Expansion levels are also possible areas where the price may reverse.